The Measurement Import and Configuration Wizards

 Pick the Number of Listening Positions You've Measured

 MSO automatically calculates the number of listening positions as the number of sub measurements imported divided by the number of subs.
-You can change it to a number less than that if you wish.

 Choose the number of listening positions you've measured, then press Next when done.